 - Of course, if you’d like to go straight to the resort, enjoy the sight of wonderful creatures just a few metres away, and try some of the various activities, your wish is our command.

 Day 2 – Leefoo Theme Park and Taipei

 - After breakfast in the resort, you’ll have as much time as you like to enjoy the entire theme park.
-If you opt to leave before lunch there are various options for a meal en route to Taipei, and it may make sense to stop briefly in the characterful trading town of Sanxia.
+If you opt to leave before lunch there are various options for a meal en route to Taipei, and it may make sense to stop briefly in the characterful riverside town of Sanxia.

 Day 3 – Taipei Zoo and Taipei 101

 - After breakfast in your hotel, we’ll head off to the southern part of the capital for a look at Taipei Zoo.
 There we can see some of Taiwan’s best-known animals, including Formosan black bears and pangolins, as well as non-local species like pandas.
 Those who like butterflies will enjoy the superb insectarium.
 From the zoo we can ride the Maokong Gondola, a delightful cable car that carries tourists up into the tea-growing district closest to central Taipei.